nderscore/DubtrackBookmarklets/README.md

 # Youtube Playlist Importer

 Run this bookmark while on any dubtrack playlist page.
+You should be on a page with the message "PRIVATE your playlist is only viewable by you" in red.

 Paste in your list of youtube video ID's and it will add them all to your Dubtrack playlist.
 It takes a while, so be patient :)

     javascript:~function(){$.getScript('//cdn.rawgit.com/nderscore/DubtrackBookmarklets/master/nderImport.js')}();